Giants and Judge Finally Win, Beat Washington on Fumble TD

 Washington: Starting LG Saahdiq Charles was hurt on the second play from scrimmage (left leg) and didn't return.
 WR Antonio Gandy-Golden left with a hamstring injury.

-Giants: The most serious injury was to WR C.J.
-Board.
-He was carted off the field early in the third quarter after taking a big hit from Washington safety Deshazor Everett trying to catch a low pass.
+Giants: WR C.J.
+Board was carted off the field early in the third quarter after taking a big hit from Washington safety Deshazor Everett trying to catch a low pass.
 He was diagnosed with a concussion and a neck injury and taken to a hospital for evaluation.
-Backup CB Darney Holmes (neck) left in the first half; LB Blake Martinez and DT Dexter Lawrence were evaluated for concussions and returned.
+Judge said the medical report after the game was positive and the player had movement in his limbs.
+Backup CB Darney Holmes (neck) left in the first half.

 UP NEXT